Skip to Content

 Our little strawberry patch is putting out a ton of berries lately.
 We eat plenty right off the plant, but we needed to do more to use them.

 So Little Dude and I got busy.
-We made a video for a simple 4 ingredient strawberry sherbet.
+We made some simple 4 ingredient strawberry sherbet.

 We still had plenty of fresh berries left, so we wanted to bake something to go with it.
 This recipe instantly popped into my mind.